IncludeIOstream/Encryptor/README.md

 it can take up to years for a brute-force attack to break an encryted string.(if used with the recommend options).<br/>
 The main class is System.Security.EncryptString<br/>
 I have made the algorithim to be only one method for each action either encrypt or decrypt.<br/>
+IMPORTANT NOTE : This lib is for free use, so if you like it, Please donate.<br/>
 # The EncryptString(main class in the lib) class contains <br/>
 *******************************************************************************************************************************
 public String Encrypt(String data, Encoding encoding);